Carl Gustav Jung

 The levels of analysis problem

 Quinn's own research makes this concrete.
-Behavioural complexity — the capacity to move between stances — is precisely what makes someone effective in Quinn's framework.
+Behavioural complexity, the capacity to move between stances, is precisely what makes someone effective in Quinn's framework.
 If personality fixed role, that capacity would not exist.
 The levels of analysis problem is not a gap in Quinn's framework.
 It is a boundary condition.

-But the Big Five describes personality as dimensional — trait distributions across a population — rather than categorical types.
+But the Big Five describes personality as dimensional, trait distributions across a population, rather than categorical types.
 There is no Gatekeeper profile, only a range of conscientiousness and extraversion scores that correlate with Gatekeeper-like behaviour.
 You are no longer reading a table; you are working with likelihoods.
-This is the scientist-practitioner gap in practice — the well-documented distance between what research produces and what practitioners can actually use.
-More honest, and considerably less useful as a practical tool.
-That distance is probably why this combination also remains rare in practice.
+This is the scientist-practitioner gap in practice.
+The well-documented distance between what research produces and what practitioners can actually use.
+It is more honest and less useful as a practical tool.

 What this post is and isn't